Lesson 4 of 6

 Plagues

 The plagues are also called “signs” or “wonders” in Exodus.
-Deuteronomy regularly employs the phrase “signs and wonders,” which includes all the wonders done against Egypt to bring about the exodus from Egypt.
+Deuteronomy regularly employs the phrase “signs and wonders,” which includes all the wonders done against Egypt to bring about the Exodus from Egypt.
 Many attempts have been made to correlate the “plagues” with natural phenomena that occur in the region of Egypt.
 The assumption is that if such correlations are successful, the unusual dimension of the plagues would be shifted to a matter of fortunate timing.
 More recent attempts have been made to correlate Pharaoh’s social tyranny with ecological consequences.
 Both moves seek to tone down the degree to which one speaks of divine intervention.
 Within the biblical text, the concern focuses on the purpose for and impact of the plagues.
-Israel is to be impressed with the power of God.
+Israel and Egypt are to be impressed with the power of God.
+This is a showdown between Israel’s God and Pharaoh, and Israel’s God will win.
 Egyptians are to be overwhelmed and to come to know the power of Israel’s God, recognizing at the same time their own ineffectiveness as well as that of their gods.
 The plagues are intertwined with the theme of Pharaoh’s hardened heart.
 Modern concerns regarding free will and the integrity of nature are not taken up.
-Rather, the plagues are celebrated as part of God’s deliverance of Israel from the bondage of Egypt, a deliverance that Israel knows it had no power to implement.
+Rather, the plagues are celebrated as part of God’s deliverance of Israel from the bondage of Egypt.

 Questions

-Key questions are asked by characters in the exodus narratives, questions that are informational, ironic, and challenging.
-Moses anticipates the Israelites question concerning the one who sent him, “What is his name?”
+Key questions are asked by characters in the Exodus narratives, questions that are informational, ironic, and challenging.
+Moses anticipates the Israelites’ question concerning the one who sent him: “What is his name?”
 (3:13).
-The name Yahweh is provided as an answer.
+The name YHWH (probably ‘Yahweh’) is provided as an answer.
 Pharaoh asks, “Who is the LORD?”
 (5:2).
-His question may not have been sincere, but from the reader’s point of view the answer is clear: The Lord is the one who brought Israel out of Egypt, out of the house of slavery (Exodus 20:2).
+His question may not have been sincere, but from the reader’s point of view the answer is clear: The LORD is the one who brought Israel out of Egypt, out of the house of slavery (Exodus 20:2).
 Even before the plagues, Moses asked, “Why did you ever send me?”
 (5:22).
 His question is echoed in the later question of Israel, “What have you done to us, bringing us out of Egypt?”
 (14:11).
 They later ask in one of the murmuring episodes, “Why did you bring us out of Egypt, to kill us and our children…?”
 (17:3).
 At times the questions are purely factual: “What shall we drink?”
 (15:24).
 On other occasions they imply disobedience: “Is the LORD among us or not?”
 (17:7).
 Others are occasions for paradigmatic instruction: “What do you mean by this observance?”
 (12:26).
-While these questions are embedded in the plot line, they may also provide readers with insight into the kerygmatic emphases of the narrative.
+The effect of these many types of questions is both to invite readers into the drama of the narrative and to echo theological questions that readers themselves may have.

 Tabernacle